Michael Murphy (author): India

 During 1956 and 1957 Murphy practiced meditation for 18 months at the Sri Aurobindo Ashram in Puducherry, India.
-It is likely that his ideas related to the connection between human evolution, human potential, and spiritual growth developed further here.

 Founding Esalen

 In 1960, while in residence at the Sri Aurobindo Ashram Cultural Integration Fellowship in San Francisco, he met a fellow Stanford University graduate, Dick Price.
 In 1962, they founded Esalen Institute together in Big Sur, California on 127 acre of property owned by Murphy's family.

 In 1972 he retired from actively running Esalen to do more writing.
 He remains on the board at the institute and continues to be a key contributor to research projects at the Esalen Center for Theory and Research.
 He presently resides in Mill Valley, California.

 Further contributions

 In the 1980s he organized Esalen's Soviet-American Exchange Program which served as a unique form of citizen-to-citizen diplomacy.
 The program initiated the process that led to Boris Yeltsin's first visit to the US 1990.

 In 1992 he published The Future of the Body, a massive historical and cross-cultural collection of documentation of various occurrences of extraordinary human functioning such as healing, hypnosis, martial arts, yogic techniques, telepathy, clairvoyance, and feats of superhuman strength.
 Rather than presenting such documentation as scientific proof, he presents it as a body of evidence to motivate further investigation.

 He is also an avid golfer and has written two fictional books relating golf and human potential.
 His 1971 novel, Golf in the Kingdom, has been in constant publication since its release and has become one of the best selling golf books of all time.
 In 1992 it spawned The Shivas Irons Society, a 501(c)3 organization to explore the transformational potential of sport, of which Murphy is the co-chairman of the advisory board.
 He partnered with film producer Mindy Affrime on the feature film adaptation of Golf In The Kingdom.
 It was directed by Susan Streitfeld and stars David O'Hara, Mason Gamble, Malcolm McDowell and Frances Fisher.
 The complementary one-hour TV documentary, called Golfers in the Kingdom, was directed by Ellen Spiro.